-Benjamin Bearnot, MD received medical degree from New York University, did residency training in internal medicine and primary care at MGH, and is currently completing a Masters in Public Health at the Harvard Chan School of Public Health.
+Benjamin Bearnot, MD received medical degree from New York University, did residency training in internal medicine and primary care at MGH, and completed a Masters in Public Health at the Harvard Chan School of Public Health.

-His K12 project involves feasibility of enrolling a population of individuals with OUD and SBI in a prospective cohort, observe clinical and SUD outcomes in the cohort, and explore the potential to use MOUD to improve outcomes in this population.
+His K12 project involves feasibility of enrolling a population of individuals with opioid use disorder (OUD) and serious bacterial infections (SBI) in a prospective cohort, observing clinical and substance use disorder (SUD) outcomes in the cohort, and exploring the potential to use medication for opioid use disorder (MOUD) to improve outcomes in this population.